What Counts as a Legal Fiduciary Relationship?

 Agent & Principal

 In an agent-principal fiduciary relationship, the agent acts on the principal’s behalf.
 As fiduciaries, agents are obligated to avoid conflicts of interest and refrain from acts of self-dealing with their principal.
-Many breaches of fiduciary duty by an agent involve a misuse of the authority given them by their principal for personal gain.
+Many breaches of fiduciary duty by an agent involve a misuse of their authority for personal gain.

 Guardian/Conservator & Ward